Mini Cooper Guide: Car Care

 Contact Your Denver Mini Professionals for Immediate Assistance

 You don’t need to face any repairs or performance issues on your own.
-At Paddock Imports, the premier Denver import shop for Minis, our professionals can assist with any issue, from time-saving tasks such as winterization to complex engine or transmission repairs.
+At Paddock Imports, the premier Denver import shop for Minis, our professionals can assist with any issue, from time-saving tasks such as winterization to a complex engine or transmission repair.
 Contact us for service or other professional maintenance recommendations.